ECYFL Futsal Rules of Competition and LOTG Summary

 Law 7- The Duration of the Match

-The Home team per the schedule will choose the first half bench area, the Visiting team will receive the first half kick-off.
-Teams will switch ends and possession at half time.
+The Home team per the schedule will choose the bench area, the Visiting team will receive the first half kick-off.
+Teams will switch possession at half time.

 Opposing players must be outside the center arc until ball is in play.